English (ENG)

 This course will engage students in active research and writing about the people of Nebraska and their relationships to place and memory with special emphasis on Nebraska writers, environmental humanities, and oral history.
 Students will develop skills in field and archival research methods.
 This class satisfies the university's experiential learning requirement.Prerequisite: ENG 102

-ENG 362A – Survey of British and Commonwealth Literature I 3 credit hours
+ENG 362A – Heroes, Monsters, and Lovers in Early British Literature 3 credit hours

-ENG 362B – Survey of British and Commonwealth Literature II 3 credit hours
+ENG 362B – Paradises Lost and Found: British Literature Milton to Romantics 3 credit hours

 ENG 373 – Film Genre 3 credit hours